 At ASU, you’ll find unmatched opportunities for industry exposure, thanks to events like the Research Symposium and seminars from industry professionals.
-And you’ll get the real-life training and research opportunities you need to succeed, thanks to our Biomedical Research & Training Programs, like Minority Access to Research Careers (MARC), National Science Foundation HBCU-UP, and the Center for Nanobiotechnology Research.
+And you’ll get the real-life training and research opportunities you need to succeed, thanks to our Biomedical Research & Training Program.
+National Science Foundation HBCU-UP, and the Center for Nanobiotechnology Research.

 A large proportion of biologists work in laboratories, in areas of research or industrial technology, or in health-related fields.
 The expansion of biology into fields beyond the traditional sciences is especially fast-growing, producing new opportunities in law, business, journalism, and related professions.
 With a background in biology, some students pursue careers in teaching, management, or sales, as science writers or illustrators, or as medical librarians.
 Still others use their undergraduate degree in biology as a foundation for professional training in such areas environmental law or for graduate study in biology.
 Curriculum

 This program is designed to prepare students for medical or dental school or graduate school in medical and molecular biology.
 This program is also appropriate for students interested in veterinary medicine, medical technology, or other health related professions.
 Health professional schools often require specific courses in addition to those in the biology major.
 As minimum academic requirements vary by program and by school, the college does not prescribe specializations for students to complete.
 Instead, students may use the biology pre-health curriculum as a general guide to determine graduate school prerequisites.
 Students are strongly encouraged to consult faculty members and academic advisors to discuss their curriculum plan.
 In addition, it is recommended that students review Web sites of those professional schools for which an application is being considered.
 This review should take place early and often during the academic course of study.
 Curriculum